 Literature: Selected papers and book chapters will be announced to the participants shortly before the course.

-Evaluation: Evaluation of the course will be based on written reports of selected exercises.
+Evaluation: Evaluation of the course will be based on written report and its presentation.